APIs and automation

 Every platform object.
 One schema.

 Owlie exposes a GraphQL schema covering every first-class platform object — identities, resources, entitlements, assignments, operations, tickets, requests.
 Read and mutate from automation, from your ticketing system, from your own tools.
-Authentication is tenant-scoped API keys or session-based for browser calls.
-Rate limits apply on sensitive endpoints.
+Authentication is tenant-scoped API keys or session-based for browser calls, and rate limits protect sensitive endpoints across the platform.
+A typed TypeScript SDK and an MCP endpoint cover the governed subset of that schema for scripts and agents — covered on theAI & agent accesspage.